elasticdeeplearning/edl/README.md

 1. Create a Third Party Resource "Training-job" to allow creating a PaddlePaddle machine learning job in one yaml file.
 1. Deploy the EDL controller to monitor and control overall cluster resource distribution between the online services and the PaddlePaddle training-jobs.

-Please note, TPR (Third Party Resource TPR) is deprecated after Kubernetes 1.7.
+Please note, TPR (Third Party Resource) is deprecated after Kubernetes 1.7.
 We are working to support CRD (Custom Resource Definitions, the successor of TPR).
 Stay tuned!

 ### Prepare your cluster
 So before everything, make sure you have a running Kubernetes v1.7.* cluster and a working `kubectl`.